ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/python-programming.md

 [John Guttag](https://people.csail.mit.edu/guttag/) writes "By now, all of the important public domain Python libraries have been ported to Python 3.
 Today, there is no reason to use Python 2."
-Given this observation, this site encourages you to install Python 3 on your computer and ensure that it is invoked by the running command `python` in your terminal window.
-To get started with the installation of Python, you should review these tutorials:
+Given this observation, this site encourages you to install the most up-to-date Python 3 version on your computer and ensure that it is invoked by the running command `python` in your terminal window.
+To get started with the installation of Python, you should review tutorials like these:

 * [Setting Up Python on Windows](https://realpython.com/lessons/python-windows-setup/)
 * [Python 3 Installation and Setup Guide](https://realpython.com/installing-python/)